Communicating with your Landlord

 Para ver este artículo en español por favor, visite aquí.
 (To view this article in Spanish, visit here.)

-If you discuss important issues about your tenancy, it is important to keep records of your conversations.
-Important issues can include: terminating your tenancy, requests for repairs, or any changes to your rental agreement.
-Ideally, it is helpful if these records have a verifiable date stamp and a way to prove that they were received by the landlord.
-It is also helpful to keep a record of any return communications from your landlord.
-The problem with verbal communication and text messages is that they can be difficult to verify and use as evidence in court.
+If you discuss important issues regarding your tenancy, keeping records of your conversations is crucial.
+Important matters may include: termination of your tenancy, requests for repairs, or any changes to your rental agreement.
+Ideally, it is helpful if these records have a verifiable date stamp and a way to prove that the landlord received them.
+Maintaining a record of any return communications from your landlord is also important.
+The problem with verbal communication and text messages is that they can be challenging to verify and serve as evidence in court.

 What can happen if I don’t have records of communications with my landlord?

-If you do not keep records of important communications with your landlord, it could hurt your ability to assert your rights as a tenant in a court proceeding.
-For example, without a written record, a judge may not believe that you told your landlord about needed repairs.
+Not maintaining records of important communications with your landlord could negatively impact your ability to assert your rights as a tenant in a court proceeding.
+For example, without a written record, a judge might not believe that you informed your landlord about the necessary repairs.

-Email is an excellent tool for communicating with your landlord that provides essential verification and records of entire conversations with your landlord.
-It also can be easily turned into a paper record that may be offered as evidence in court.
+Email is an excellent tool for communicating with your landlord.
+It provides essential verification and records of entire conversations.
+It can also be easily turned into a paper record that may be offered as evidence in court.

-Since you may need to use your written messages to the landlord, you should make sure they are direct and courteous.
+Since you may need to use your written messages to the landlord as evidence should a dispute with your landlord arise in the future, ensure they are direct but courteous.

 (c) Legal Assistance of Western New York, Inc. ®